 Expand our solutions to address emerging IP-based markets, such as session border control.
-The transformation of legacy TDM networks to all-IP networks has created requirements for security, peering and media manipulation as well as an opportunity for creating IP-to-IP services at the network edges.
+The transformation from legacy TDM networks to all-IP networks has created new requirements for security, peering and media manipulation as well as an opportunity for creating IP-to-IP services at the network edge.
 The requirements for security and peering go far beyond the legacy functionality of SBCs and include not only the operator's requirements for a border gateway to other IP networks, but also a wide variety of requirements associated with the need for enterprises to control their own IP networks.
-The multimedia nature of these emerging services also provides an opportunity for us to create innovative services at the edge of the network, both individually and with the help of partners such as BroadSoft, F5 and Juniper Networks.
-The evolution of our SBC product family empowers operators to address all of the above requirements and enables them to create unique IP-IP services.
+The multimedia nature of these emerging services also provides an opportunity for us to create innovative services at the edge of the network, both individually and with the help of partners such as BroadSoft and Juniper Networks.
+The evolution of our SBC product family empowers operators to address all of the above requirements and enables them to create unique IP-to-IP services.

 Expand and broaden our customer base by targeting specific market segments, such as enterprises and wireless operators.
 We plan to penetrate additional customer segments and believe that new and incumbent service providers will build out their VoIP infrastructures at different rates.
 The next-generation communications service providers, who are relatively unencumbered by legacy equipment, have been initial purchasers of our equipment and software.
-Other newer entrants, including wireless operators, cable operators and Internet service providers, or ISPs, have also been early adopters of certain of our products.
-Moreover, including interexchange carriers, regional Bell operating companies and international operators, are adopting packet voice technologies.
-Large enterprises are often operating voice networks as complex as a small to mid-sized service provider, and believe that our products are a good match for their needs for secure, reliable and scalable communication.
-We also expanded our SBC portfolio with several products in 2012, which are designed with the needs of the small and medium business customer in mind.
+Other newer entrants, including wireless operators, cable operators and Internet service providers ("ISPs"), have also been early adopters of our products.
+Moreover, incumbents, including interexchange carriers, regional Bell operating companies and international operators, are adopting packet-voice technologies.
+Large enterprises are often operating voice networks that can be as complex as a small to mid-sized service provider, and we believe that our products are a good match for their needs for secure, reliable and scalable communications.
+We also continue to expand our SBC portfolio with the needs of the small and medium business customer in mind.

 Expand our global sales, marketing, support and distribution capabilities.
 As a primary supplier of network infrastructure solutions to Tier 1 service providers (a service provider that can reach every other network on the Internet without purchasing IP transit), we require a strong worldwide presence.
 We have an established sales presence throughout North America, Europe, Asia/Pacific, the Middle East, Africa, and Central/South America.
 We augment our global direct sales force by working with international partners in key markets around the world.
 In 2013, we expanded our partner program, the Sonus Partner Assure Program, into a two-tiered structure to better support our growing and diverse community of SBC channel resellers.
-As of December 31, 2013, we had 286 partners enrolled in the Sonus Partner Assure Program worldwide.
+As of December 31, 2014, we had 443 partners enrolled in the Sonus Partner Assure Program worldwide.